-Under IRC Section 1031, an exchanger or taxpayer executing a delayed exchange has 45 calendar days from the closing date of the sale of their
+Identification period, under IRC Section 1031, an exchanger or taxpayer executing a delayed exchange has 45 calendar days from the closing date of the sale of their

-A trustee who is not related to the beneficiary of the trust and does not stand to inherit any property under the trust.
+Independent trustee is a trustee who is not related to the beneficiary of the trust and does not stand to inherit any property under the trust.

 An index fund is a type of mutual fund or exchange traded fund (ETF) that is constructed to mimic the components of a market index, such as the S&P 500.
 Index funds are used to achieve broad market exposure, in an effort to reduce risk specific to a particular industry or stock.
 Index funds allow investors to capture the performance of the stock market in aggregate, instead having to go through the research and guesswork of investing in an individual stocks or industries.